SfS-unsupervisedCL/project-sound-correspondences/README.md

     - ie., if we have _n_ features, then each feature change costs _1/n_
     - we could consider giving different weights to different features
     - [ ] for features with values that fall on a scale, we could even consider giving different weights to different changes?
+  - [ ] write a method that take list_of_pairs and threshold_value as arguments and return the possible cognates
   - [ ] determine a good threshold (NED = 0.5?)

 method (based on Wettig et al. 2012; see also slides in _doc_ folder):